 Siri is good for some basic calculation but you can’t use it everywhere, sometimes you have to be quiet and sometimes there’s too much noise, that’s where Spotlight comes in.

-Spotlight, provides an easy way to find apps and stuff in your iOS devices.
-And guess what, you can also use Spotlight for some basic and advance calculations on your iPad.
+Spotlight provides an easy way to find apps and stuff in your iOS devices.
+And guess what, you can also use Spotlight for some basic and advanced calculations on your iPad.
 And best of all, it doesn’t require an active internet connection like Siri.

 What can you do with Spotlight calculator?

-Swiping down on the home screen pulls up the spotlight, you type your math problem and Spotlight computes it instantly and displays the result in the box.
+Swiping down on the home screen brings up the spotlight, you type your math problem and Spotlight computes it instantly and displays the result in the box.